How Much Should You *Really* Spend On Skincare Products?

 Now say you have $20 to $75 to spend.
 Look for dermatologist-tested skincare products that offer active ingredients such as vitamin C (look for L-ascorbic acid), retinol and alpha-hydroxy acids.
 Just remember, these are not quick fixes and need to be used for weeks or even months before you see any real results.
 (And yes, by then you’re probably on your second or third tube or bottle.)

 And don’t forget sunscreen.
-Great ones can be had in the $20–$25 range.13 Things You Should Always Buy At Ikea That Cost Less Than $40
+Great ones can be had in the $20–$25 range.

 If money’s no object…